 Below are seven mentorship steps your business can take.
 Each step will help you create a sales mentorship program with a strong culture.
 The steps can ensure that you will have an effective mentoring program.
 The program can position your sales people to succeed for years to come.

-A great first step is to have face-to-face conversations.
+So, what’s a great first step for mentoring?
+It is to have face-to-face conversations in front of the members of your sales team.
 The mentor, mentee, and manager should all be in the same room.
-This is to ensure that everyone is on the same page.
+This is to ensure that everyone is on the same page and under the same culture.
 The manager can introduce questions to stir up a conversation.
 The mentor and mentee will be able to understand if they are a good fit.
-Here are some examples of those questions:
+Below are some examples of those questions.

 It’s often effective to do a monthly lunch for the mentors.
 This will help you check off two tasks.
 The first: it will show appreciation for their help.
 The second: it will instigate a discussion about what’s going well and what needs improvement.
 Don’t let the conversation go to waste.
 Make sure every meeting has a certain topic.
 Ask your mentors about what areas the mentees are struggling in.
 Once those areas are clear, they should be a point of focus for the next few months.
 But don’t be too hard on your mentees.
 You don’t want them to get overwhelmed.
 These meetings also determine the areas that the sales team has been struggling in.

 Mentorship cannot last forever.
 At some point, the mentorship must come to a natural conclusion.
 The time frame depends on your particular sales cycle.
 Most sales mentorships last 6 to 10 months.
 Your company could set up a system where a presentation or quarterly review must take place.

 This way, your reps can “graduate.”
 The reps should be able to showcase their skills and abilities to manage.
 Fellow reps can also be present to learn and ask questions during coaching.
 This will create a learning experience for the entire salesroom.
 Next, the reps can apply their new skills when speaking to customer after customer.